Allergy Treatment Begins At Home (cont.)

 Viewers share their comments

-Allergy Treatment at Home - Prevention Question: Please share tips for preventing allergies in your home.
+Allergy Treatment at Home - Prevention Question: Does anyone in your household have allergies?
+Please share tips for preventing allergies in your home.